AwakeLion-Robot-Lab/awakelion-logger/README.md

 a flexible and light-weighted JSON C++ library for log pattern customization.
 It's already inside `include/nlohmann` folder.

-### uwebsockets
+### uWebSockets

-a light-weighted C++ websocket library for monitoring log information so that you can watch debugs in real time remotely.
+a light-weighted C++ websocket header-only library for monitoring log information so that you can watch debugs in real time remotely.

 ## Installation